Camilla-Scarton/Esercizi-Develhope/4. Modulo JavaScript/04 Conditional and loops/README.md

 # Conditionals & Loops - Exercise 7

-Create a function `sumUntil` that takes in a parameter and retunrs the sum of all numbers ranging from one to the value passed as parameter.
+Create a function `sumUntil` that takes in a parameter and returns the sum of all numbers ranging from one to the value passed as parameter.

 Example: